Skip to main content

 QC File Review Overview

-As part of its QC program, the lender must establish processes to evaluate and monitor the overall quality of mortgage production through prefunding and post-closing reviews.
-The purpose of performing a loan file review is to assess loan quality and eligibility and to confirm that the underwriting decision is well justified.
+As part of its QC program, the lender must establish processes to evaluate and monitor the overall quality of mortgage production through prefunding and post-closing file reviews.
 Loan file reviews must include, at a minimum, an assessment of

 • compliance with Fannie Mae requirements by confirming that